allisonjr-bamfordrk/notes/README.md

 2. Write self-documenting code.
 3. Optimize only when needed and with data-backed decisions.
 4. Invest in version control and automated testing.

+# 2024-01-28
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words, this quote emphasizes that over-concern with optimizing code early in development can lead to unnecessary complexity, harder maintenance, and potential bugs.
+It suggests programmers should focus first on writing clear, correct, and maintainable code, and optimize only when profiling and analysis indicate a genuine need for improvement in performance.
+The essence here lies in striking a balance between code readability and efficiency, ensuring sustainability and evolvability of software systems.